AidenCohen/Reflection/README.md

 # Reflection
+## 7/14/17
+Today we did a dot project.
+I got it done after 3 iterations of code, so i'm happy.
+I solved it by using loops and lists.
+However, i'm sad that I also did not get pizza due to the fact that my classmates didn't solve it.
+However, I hope that more challenges will come my way.
+I was also introduced to a palindrome project that I hope to finish later.

+# Reflection
+## 7/13/17
+Today I touched up on the pokemon project.
+I added music, allowed the user to see the text they were typing, finished text wrapping, and finally completed that pokemon project.
+Now just to change the font...
+# Reflection
 ## 7/12/17
 Today I imported my pokemon project to pygame.
 I added a display, a text box, and am working on wrapping text in the text box.
 I am very close to completeing the pokemon project all the way, and I am ready to take the final steps towards finishing the pokemon project.
 # Reflection